cyrilverloop/symfony-twig-templates/README.md

 ## Usage

-The template just needs to be referenced in the `config/packages/twig.yaml` file :
+The templates just needs to be referenced in the `config/packages/twig.yaml` file :

 ```yaml
 twig: